 All of these concepts require practice and repetition if your child is going to become skilled users of these social relational tools.
 They are not born with them.
 Parents can use these key developmental targets to build unshakable bridges in their children's toddler and elementary years that hold firm throughout teen years and adulthood.
-The back and forth a mom builds rolling a ball with her toddler can transition to conversations during backyard catch with parents as a teen and wisdom discussions in adulthood.
+The back and forth a mom builds rolling a ball with her toddler can transition to great conversations during backyard catch in pre-teen years and wisdom discussions in adulthood.
 Strong relational consistency in the home overflows to relationships outside the home.
 When a child becomes a "pro-turn-taker" with mom or dad, they go out into the world to be a turn-taking friend.
 Success increases when parents can understand the "why" behind the "what we are doing".
 Here are the "whys" behind the PLA activities as well as a few long term visions (LTV) to help understand exactly where these foundations can lead:

 (Some but not all of these will be targeted in each PLAtime)